pow-auth/pow_site/_guides/2019-09-14-password-breach-lookup-and-other-password-validation-rules.md

 end
 ```

 As you can see, you'll be able to modify `@sequences` and add what is appropriate for your app.
-It may be that you want to support another alphabet or keyboard sequences like `qwerty`.
+It may be that you want to support another alphabet or keyboard layout sequences like `qwerty`.

 ## Dictionary words

-A dictionary lookup is very easy to create, so we will only provide a very simple example:
+A dictionary lookup is very easy to create.
+This is just a very simple example that you can add to your user schema module:

 ```elixir
 defmodule MyApp.Users.User do